kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

   a chance to get the list of nodes which should be considered when generating placements.

+- If some pods belonging to the PodGroup have already been scheduled, the placement generation process should filter its output to strictly return only those Placements that include all the nodes where the already scheduled pods are currently running.

 - Example: If the label is rack, placements are generated for rack-1, rack-2, etc.